 Since call center representatives are not actual employees of the management company, they often do not offer a consistent experience.
 The quality of the calls, if not monitored regularly, can suffer and impact the possibility of setting appointments.
 Also, call center companies usually have multiple customers, so the staff is not singularly focused on one specific property or management company.

 The apartment hunters of today have done their homework and often have two questions they want answered: pricing and availability.
 Call center representatives are trained to go through a script, so the experience for the caller is less personal and takes longer for their questions to get answered.

 Once you weigh the pros and cons, you may seek an alternative solution.

 Consider leveraging AI (Artificial Intelligence) technology to handle your call overflow and after hours traffic.
-AI conversational assistants, like LeaseHawk’s ACE AI solution, offer a cost-effective, customizable and consistent experience to callers.
-ACE AI uses the same technology that powers Alexa and Google assistants giving callers a modern, conversational experience.
-ACE AI handles calls, answers common leasing questions, sets appointments and collects guest card information.
+AI conversational assistants, like LeaseHawk’s ACE™ Virtual Leasing Assistant, offer a cost-effective, customizable and consistent experience to callers.
+ACE uses the same AI technology that powers Google, to provide callers with a modern and conversational experience.
+ACE handles calls, answers common leasing questions, sets appointments and collects guest card information.
 The caller is able to quickly get their questions answered, like pricing and availability, and feels more empowered by having the ability to drive the conversation based on their specific needs.

 Fill out this form to learn more.